Reasons to quit

 When you’re low on dopamine, you feel dull, unmotivated and tired.
 Nothing seems very interesting.
 When left to yourself you might sit in the same spot for hours.
 This can feel terrible!

 Fortunately, there’s a simple way to boost dopamine levels.
-The amino acids L-tyrosine and DL-phenylalanine (DLPA) are your body’s natural dopamine precursors.
-When you take L-tyrosine and DLPA as supplements, your body converts them into dopamine, and your alertness and energy level get a boost.
-Source
+The amino acid DL-phenylalanine (DLPA) is your body’s natural dopamine precursors.
+When you take DLPA as supplements, your body converts them into dopamine, and your alertness and energy level get a boost.
+(Source)

-DLPA looks like it also helps with chronic pain and depression, so it’s not just for withdrawing from caffeine.
+DLPA looks like it also helps with chronic pain (source) and depression (source), and it may help reduce cravings for alcohol as well (source) so it’s not just for withdrawing from caffeine.

-This past weekend we tried DLPA to quit coffee, and were amazed that we avoided the caffeine withdrawl headache and even had a steady supply of energy all day long.
-And it’s not the nervous caffeine-induced kind of energy, it’s the kind of energy you have after you had a great night’s sleep and you’re excited to do whatever needs to be done that day.
+The first weekend I tried DLPA to quit coffee, I was amazed that I avoided the caffeine withdrawal headache and even had a steady supply of energy all day long.
+It was not the nervous caffeine-induced kind of energy, it was the kind of energy you have after you had a great night’s sleep and you’re excited to do whatever needs to be done that day.

 Are you addicted to caffeine and want to stop?

 Sign up to get my 5 Best Keto Fatbomb Recipes sent right to your inbox!
 Plus a bonus pizza recipe :)